sendgrid/docs/source/User_Guide/Transactional_Templates/how_to_send_an_email_with_transactional_templates.md

   "template_id": "[template_id]",
 }'
 {% endcodeblock %}

+It is important to note two sections of this call when using dynamic templates.

+In order to send dynamic content, you need to specify that content in a dynamic template data section.

+{% codeblock %}
+ }],
+    "dynamic_template_data": {
+      "guest": "Anthony Wang"
+      "partysize": 4,
+      "english": true,
+      "date": "April 1st, 2018"
+    }
+  }],
+{% endcodeblock %}

 If you forget your template ID and want to access it from the API, use the following curl call to retrieve all of your transactional templates: